AdaRoseCannon/adarosecannon.github.io/_posts/2020-03-11--horizontally-scrolling-panes-with-clean-html-and-modern-css.md

 ### Final Demo

-Try opening [https://pink-paper.glitch.me](https://pink-paper.glitch.me) in a mobile phone browser to try it with touch.
+Try opening [https://pink-paper.adarose.dev](https://pink-paper.adarose.dev) in a mobile phone browser to try it with touch.

-<iframe src="https://cdn.embedly.com/widgets/media.html?src=https%3A%2F%2Fglitch.com%2Fembed%2F%23%21%2Fembed%2Fpink-paper%3FpreviewSize%3D100%26attributionHidden%3Dfalse%26sidebarCollapsed%3Dfalse%26path%3Dindex.html%26previewFirst%3Dfalse&amp;dntp=1&amp;display_name=Glitch&amp;url=https%3A%2F%2Fglitch.com%2Fembed%2F%23%21%2Fembed%2Fpink-paper&amp;image=https%3A%2F%2Fglitch.com%2Fedit%2Fimages%2Flogos%2Fglitch%2Fsocial-card%402x.png&amp;key=a19fcc184b9711e1b4764040d3dc5c07&amp;type=text%2Fhtml&amp;schema=glitch" allowfullscreen frameborder="0" scrolling="no"></iframe>
+[Sample embed removed because glitch no longer exists]

 By Ada Rose Cannon on March 11, 2020.